 As a young man, Leo was drafted into service and served for three years and 9 months in the Marine Corps.
 “Well, I figured lots of people die in war, you know.
 I’m one of the ones that came out of there alive,” he explained.
 “Making poppies is a memorial for the ones who have died; it’s the least I can do.”
 With no family living close by, Leo is living his best life in service to others, and Hospice of the Red River Valley is helping him along the way.

-In early 2017, the advanced stages of Leo’s colon cancer prompted a move from his home of 18 years, the North Dakota Veterans Home in Lisbon, N.D., to Sheyenne Care Center in Valley City, N.D., where they could better accommodate his growing needs.
-When he made the move, Leo also enlisted the help of Hospice of the Red River Valley to add complementary support to the care provided by facility staff.
+In early 2017, Leo’s colon cancer advanced, and he moved to Valley City, N.D.
+That’s when Leo enlisted the help of Hospice of the Red River Valley to add complementary support to the care provided by facility staff at Sheyenne Care Center.

 “When Leo first moved to the Care Center, it was quite the transition for him so I worked to help him adjust to his new home and the added support,” Karolee, Hospice of the Red River Valley social worker, said.
 “Not only was he adjusting to the move, but he was also told his cancer was terminal at the same time.
 I really encouraged him to talk about how he was feeling during that time to help him process things.”